Who Controls Alberta Canada's Oil?

-In 2012, research by Forest Ethics Advocacy on an analysis of shareholder information from Bloomberg Professional, found 71% of the ownership of oil sands production was foreign, while the foreign-based companies controlled 24.2% of the sector’s production.
+Research by Forest Ethics Advocacy on an analysis of shareholder information from Bloomberg Professional, found 71% of the ownership of oil sands production was foreign, while foreign-based companies controlled 24.2% of the sector’s production.
 As the majority of investments are foreign, profits are predominantly directed out of the country.

-Also in 2012, the federal government either cut or gutted every piece of environmental legislation designed to protect our land, air, and water while aggressively pushing for the expansion of the tar sands and the building of new pipelines.
+In 2012, the federal government either cut or gutted every piece of environmental legislation designed to protect our land, air, and water while aggressively pushing for the expansion of the tar sands and the building of new pipelines.
 Then Prime Minister Stephen Harper claimed to do this in the name of Canada’s national interest while attacking anyone who disagreed.
-The new Prime Minister, Justin Trudeau's government has not restored environmental legislations or funding to date as of February 2016.
+The new Prime Minister, Justin Trudeau's government has not restored environmental legislation or funding to date as of February 2016.

 Oil Cartels 101